 In August 2013, Dr. Mei-Dan established one of the only hip preservation fellowships in the USA offering significant exposure to both arthroscopic and open hip procedures.
 After graduating, many CU Hip Preservation fellows then went on to establish similar comprehensive and successful Hip Preservation practices across the country, from respected academic institutions such as Washington University in St. Louis, MO to regional centers in Seattle, Los Angeles, Phoenix, New York, and Michigan.

 Over the past decade, Dr. Mei-Dan served as faculty in numerous workshops, labs and instructional courses during professional hip preservation and sports surgery meetings, such as the International Society of Arthroscopy, Knee Surgery and Orthopedic Sports Medicine (ISAKOS), the International Society for Hip Preservation (ISHA), the American Academy of Orthopedic surgeons (AAOS), The American Academy of Sports Surgery (AOSSM) and the European Federation of the National Associations of Sports Traumatology (EFOST).
 He was elected by the EFOST to be one of two distinguished surgeons to start the first prestigious Traveling Fellowship between Europe and USA.
 In 2010 he was invited by the International Olympic Committee (IOC) to Lausanne, Switzerland to be one of selected world experts in the field of platelet rich plasma (PRP) in order to write up a consensus statement regarding its use in sports events.

-Working in this field since 2006, Dr. Mei-Dan has established a platelet rich plasma (PRP) clinical and research lab on three continents, using this modality both as a conservative treatment measure and accompaniment to many of his surgical techniques.
+Working in this field since 2006, Dr. Mei-Dan has established a platelet rich plasma (PRP) clinical and research lab on three continents, using this modality both as a conservative treatment measure and adjuvant to many of his surgical techniques.